iffy/generalconference/data/eng/1984-04/013-home-and-family-a-divine-eternal-pattern/text.md

-# Home and Family: A Divine Eternal Pattern
+# Home and Family:A Divine Eternal Pattern

 Thank you, Sister Smith, from all the sisters of the Church, and certainly all the brethren as well.
 We appreciate your service and that of Sister Cannon.